OpenSats/website/docs/faq.md

 ## Are you really 100% passthrough?

 - Yes, really.
-No one on the board makes any money.
-We pay our lawyers and have some basic costs like email services and operational tools, but they aren&#39;t paid from your donations: our costs are covered by generous donors who support our organization&#39;s operations.
+We have an operational budget to cover lawyers, accountants, and basic operational costs, but they aren't paid from your donations to projects.
+Our operational costs are covered by generous donors who regularly donate to our [operations budget](https://opensats.org/projects/opensats_operations_budget).
   - John Pfeffer, Greg Foss, Ten31, and The Bitcoin Company have contributed to our legal and operational overhead or contributed technical development resources so OpenSats can stay 100% passthrough for all general fund and project specific donations.
   - Silvergate bank has provided fee free banking services
   - BTCPay Server is a FOSS tool we use to accept bitcoin with no fees.